Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modifiers/generate/array.rst

    X, Y, Z
 Random factor
-   Toggle button and random value to apply for rotation.
+   Toggle button and random value to apply to the rotation.

 Scale